 To ensure ethical conduct and data quality, our researchers provide intense training to acquaint the field staff with the survey questions, survey protocols, as well as the survey instrument and related technology.

-We do our utmost to ensure that there is no no spillage or misuse of data.
+We do our utmost to ensure that there is no spillage or misuse of data.

 We use digital data collection devices like Computer-Assisted Personal Interviewing (CAPI) platforms to conduct face-to-face interviews.
 There are structured systems in place to manage the data collection.
 Through the CAPI software hints are given to the field workers along with proper explanation of tricky questions and sections.
 This platform helps in monitoring and overseeing the data real time.